How to integrate Imagekit io MCP with OpenClaw

 Get File Version DetailsTool to retrieve details of a specific file version.

-List File VersionsTool to list all versions of a file.
+List File VersionsRetrieves all versions of a specific file in ImageKit.

 Check purge cache statusTool to check the status of a cache purge request.

-Restore File VersionTool to restore a specific non-current file version as the current one.
+Restore File VersionRestores a non-current file version to become the current version in ImageKit.

-Update Custom Metadata FieldTool to update an existing custom metadata field.
+Update Custom Metadata FieldUpdates an existing custom metadata field's label or schema constraints in ImageKit DAM.

 Conclusion